-(1) Revenue Recognition
+(k) Revenue Recognition

 Sales revenue is recognized when persuasive evidence of an arrangement exists, the price is fixed and determinable, delivery has occurred and there is a reasonable assurance of collection of the sales proceeds.
 The Company generally obtains purchase authorizations from its customers for a specified amount of products at a specified price and considers delivery to have occurred when the customer takes title of the products.
 The Company provides its customers with a limited right of return.
-The product return provision for seasonal influenza vaccine is estimated based on actual sales returns because the returned products are only accepted by the end of the flu season.
-The product return provisions for inactivated hepatitis A vaccine and combined inactivated hepatitis A&B vaccine are estimated based on historical return and exchange levels, external data with respect to inventory levels in the wholesale distribution channel, and remaining shelf lives of the products at the date of sale.
+The product return provision for seasonal influenza vaccine at year end is estimated based on actual sales returns because the returned products are known by the end of the flu season which is generally end of March.
+As of December 31, 2011, reserves for seasonal influenza vaccine returns are approximately \$1 million (December 31, 2010 - \$3.2 million).
+The product return provisions for inactivated hepatitis A vaccine and combined inactivated hepatitis A&B vaccine are estimated based on historical return and exchange levels, external data with respect to inventory levels as well as the remaining shelf lives of the products in the distribution channel.
+As of December 31, 2010 - \$2.6 million).
+Sales return provision on inactivated hepatitis A&B vaccine returns are \$1.7 million (December 31, 2010 - \$2.6 million).
+Sales return provision on inactivated hepatitis A and combined inactivated hepatitis A&B represents 8.3% and 16% of private pay market sales in 2011 and 2010, respectively.
 For H1N1 and H5N1 vaccines, customers do not have a right of return.
-Estimate on inactivated hepatitis A and combined inactivated hepatitis A&B product returns was changed from 4% of sales to the private pay market in 2009 to 16% of sales to the private pay market in 2010.